jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/03_section_1.md

 };
 ```

 Isn't that better!
-You could have called the folder any thing you like, 'dragons-be-here' for example, and in the above code we would change it to: `grunt.loadTasks('dragons-be-here')`.
+You could have called the folder any thing you like, 'do-not-touch-my-verukas' for example, and in the above code we would change it to: `grunt.loadTasks('dragons-be-here')`.

 We'll see what one of those tasks might look like as a separate file in a moment; but first let's see what the original task would have looked like (when inside the Gruntfile):